What to feed your garden birds to keep them healthy all year round

 If space is an issue or you simply don’t have access to a garden, there’s still ways you can attract wild garden birds to where you live.
 We stock fat balls which are ideal for smaller areas where there might not be space to hang a traditional bird feeder.

 Top Twitcher Tip: With all this talk of bird food, keeping your garden birds hydrated is very important – especially when feeding suet fat balls.
-Keep an eye on your bird font to keep it both clean and defrosted in the colder months of the year – a recently boiled kettle should melt any ice that’s accumulated.
+Keep an eye on your bird bath to keep it both clean and defrosted in the colder months of the year – a recently boiled kettle should melt any ice that’s accumulated.

 Is your garden too tidy?